BPHS Shani Mahadasha

 Nature of the difficulties is determined by whether and how much Shani's drishti into yuvati bhava is welcomed.
 Shani's drishti into 7 is neutral in most cases but it is an oppressive experience for the Vrishabha and Thula lagna where Mangala Maturation required before obtaining agreement in marriage (7), community/ fruit-attainment (11), and the family history (2).

-Children although well-mannered may impose a heavy burden on Professor Shani teaching in classroom-5 's ability to receive validation for personal literary and artistic expression.
+Children although socially well-mannered may impose a heavy burden financially, socially, or in terms of the work schedule.
+Professor Shani teaching in classroom-5 struggles to receive validation for personal literary and artistic expression.
 One may receive a degree of social justification from completing the task of child-rearing but the process contains relatively little pure joy.

 Whenever Shani is involved with putra bhava -- in 5, 8, 11, or 3 -- the Lord of Karma overwhelms the delight (Surya) of having children.